foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

 labels: reviews
 story_text: As a visitor,
     When I visit an item's show page,
-    I see the item information (same information from tiny shop) I also see a list of reviews for that item
+    I see a list of reviews for that item
     Each review will have:
     - title
     - content of the review